arthurvrt/arthurvrt/README.md

 - 👋 Hi, I’m @ArthurVEROT
-- 🎓 I'm currently following CS50 course from Harvard.
+- 🎓 CS50, Ironhack & emlyon alumni!

 <!---
 ArthurVEROT/ArthurVEROT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.